Elizabeth Brentnall: Death and legacy

-"Her life was one of true service...Although the body had to rest, it was not so with her mind, tongue and pen--these were used ungrudgingly in the service of others, and first in the world wide temperance cause, which lay so near to her heart.
+"Her life was one of true service...Although the body had to rest, it was not so with her mind, tongue and pen--these were used in the service of others, and first in the world wide temperance cause, which lay so near to her heart.
 She was the first president of the Woman's Christian Temperance Union.
-Many could recall the high tone of spirituality that pervaded the society at the outset, imparted to it by the lofty ideal that was in the mind of their late sister...Being a woman of large heart she had cultivated a world-wide sympathy, was throughly cosmopolitan in her outlook upon life, and her influence would live on."
+Many could recall the tone of spirituality that pervaded the society at the outset, imparted to it by the lofty ideal that was in the mind of their late sister...Being a woman of large heart she had cultivated a world-wide sympathy, was thoroughly cosmopolitan in her outlook upon life, and her influence would live on."

 Until at least 1929, the Queensland WCTU held "red letter days" when members honoured and remembered the work of Elizabeth Brentnall.
 One of Brentnall's legacies was to raise her daughters in the WCTU as temperance advocates and suffragists.
 Both of her daughters sometimes spoke at the meetings.
 Flora especially carried on her mother's work in the WCTU although Charlotte also stayed involved.
 Flora, first as Miss Brentnall then as Mrs EB Harris, was appointed organiser in 1890 of the Young Woman's Christian Temperance Union (known as the "Y') and president of the Queensland WCTU in 1902.